 - On the date designated in the public notice, the sealed bids shall be publicly opened.

-- If a successful bidder fails to perform in the manner specified, the regents may, at their sole option and without further notice, accept, from those remaining bids submitted and opened in public pursuant to subdivision (a), the bid that offers the combination of price and terms that the regents deem to be in the best interest of the university.
+- If a successful bidder fails to perform in the manner specified, the regents may, at their sole option and without further notice, accept, from those remaining bids or proposals submitted and opened in public pursuant to subdivision (a), the bid or proposal that it deems to offer the best combination of price, terms and bidder's qualifications to the university.

 Public Contract Code § 10513.

 The publication and award procedures set forth in this article shall not be applicable to any of the following: